 Unless you are working for someone else, you will need to create your own business and request the necessary forms from the IRS.
 You are providing a service, so you probably won't need to charge sales tax for your jobs.

-Desktop Publishers should be familiar with Quark, Flash, Fireworks, InDesign, Illustrator, Painter, and Photoshop.
-See the Amazon Adobe page to get education pricing.
+Desktop Publishers should be familiar with Quark, Flash, Fireworks, InDesign, Illustrator, Painter, and Adobe Photoshop.
+See the Adobe Software Page to get education pricing.